Hasle (station)

-Hasle is a station on the Oslo Metro system located in the Grünerløkka borough between Carl Berners plass and Økern.
-It is the first outdoor station on Grorud Line after the downtown tunnel.
+Hasle is a station on the Oslo Metro system located in the Hasle neighborhood of Grünerløkka borough, between Carl Berners plass and Økern.
+It is the first above ground station on the Grorud Line after the downtown tunnel.
 After completion of the Ring Line in 2006, Hasle is the first station on the Grorud Line not shared with another line.
 There is some residential housing in the vicinity, as well as some industry.